smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

 In this task, you will modify the CPU requirements for the web service so that it can scale out to more instances.

-1. Re-open the JSON view for the web deployment and then find the **cpu** resource requirements for the web container.
+1. Re-open the JSON view for the web deployment and then find the **CPU** resource requirements for the web container.
 Change this value to `125m`.

    ![This is a screenshot of the Edit a Deployment dialog box with various displayed information about ports, env, and resources.
 The resources node, with cpu: 125m selected, is highlighted.](media/2021-03-26-18-24-06.png "Change cpu value")